 Facebook and Twitter have not announced plans to charge for their services.
-The rumor spread heavily in 2012 due to speculation about tests Facebook ran for paid services, along with its high profile IPO.
+The rumor spread heavily in 2012 due to speculation about tests which Facebook ran for paid services, along with its high profile IPO that year.
 In 2014, the rumor resurfaced after the fake news website National Report published a story that Facebook would begin charging users on November 1, 2014.
 Twitter was added to the rumor in late October 2014 in a fake report by “satire” website Huzlers.

 If you look at Facebook’s landing page when you’re logged out, it has stated for years that “It’s free and always will be.”